This is me, Queen of Girl and Duck, the most supportive resource for children’s book creators in THE UNIVERSE.

-Jump in here and the world of KidLit (writing, illustrating, publishing) will crack open for you!
+Jump in here and the world of KidLit (writing, illustrating, publishing) will open up to you.

 (If you’re brand-new, KidLit is short for Children’s Literature #industryjargon)

 That way I can write you quirky, informative letters (people LOVE my museletters) AND I can let you know when I have new offers.

-Plus, I can throw some freebies your way, too, like Scribbles Crackers (they’ll INSTANTLY get you writing —in new and sparkly ways!)
+Plus, I can throw some freebies your way—such as Scribbles Crackers (they’ll INSTANTLY get you writing in new and sparkly ways).

 See you on the shiny side!

 Remember: If you’re on my mailing list you’ll automatically be updated on all our news, including Duck Pond memberships.

-PS Want to check out what books I’ve written?
+PS Want to check out the books I’ve written?
 CLICK HERE to visit the Jen Storer Author website.